 Intuitive Movements to Bring Peace and Calm

 In the following video, I show a more dynamic version of improvisational, intuitive movements to soothe the nervous system.
 Have a look, then find a nice open space on your own floor and practice rolling instinctually around.
-Don’t worry about doing it right… just let your body rock and roll you for a while.
+Don’t worry about doing these self-soothing exercises right… just let your body rock and roll you for a while.
 Then sit up and notice how you feel.

 Amplify Parasympathetic dominance, awaken the Social Engagement System and you are well on your way to feeling calmer, more grounded and in a place that can optimize health, growth, and restoration.